gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

-# 3-Axis CNC Machine Firmware for Digital Twin
+# 3-Axis CNC Machinery Firmware for Digital Twin

 This project was completed under the supervision of Professor *Quan Zhang* during a three-month undergraduate research period in XJTLU.
 I, *Geonwoo Cho*, developed the CNC machine firmware, while *Jennifer Hengky Liandy* worked on inmplementing the digital twin with MATLAB and Unity.
 Lastly, *Hang Yuan* assisted with the final documentation.
 I extend my sincere gratitude to everyone involved.